How to Enter Thailand? Quick Answers

 - Proof of onward travel out of Thailand within the expiry date of your visa is recommended as spot checks happen.

-- Proof of adequate finances (showing 20,000THB per person or 40,000THB per family).
+- Proof of adequate finances (showing 10,000THB per person or 20,000THB per family) and confirmation of at least one accommodation booking.
 Spot checks do happen.

 - Appropriate photo (not older than 6 months).